jonnnnyw/php-phantomjs/README.md

 PHP PhantomJS
 =============

-**Please Note:** Version 4.0 of this library is currently waiting on an [unresolved issue](https://github.com/ariya/phantomjs/issues/12948) with PhantomJS 2.0.

 PHP PhantomJS is a flexible PHP library to load pages through the PhantomJS headless browser and return the page response.
 It is handy for testing websites that demand javascript support and also supports screen captures.